Linn County Pheasants Forever - About Us Page

 A Local Iowa Chapter

-Our Chapter's mission is to:
+Our mission is to:

-- Conserve critical habitat for wildlife, pollinators, native plants and flowers
+• Conserve critical habitat for wildlife, pollinators, native plants, and flowers

-- Preserve outdoor heritage traditions
+• Preserve outdoor heritage traditions

-- Educate youth and adults
+• Educate youth and adults

-- Increase participation rates of current outdoor participants
+• Increase participation among current outdoor enthusiasts

 Learn more of our R3 efforts